apache/cloudstack-documentation/source/installguide/management-server/_database.rst

       these commands can be executed:

       .. code:: mysql

-         CREATE DATABASE `cloud`;
+         -- Create the cloud and cloud_user databases CREATE DATABASE `cloud`;
          CREATE DATABASE `cloud_usage`;
+         -- Create the cloud user
          CREATE USER cloud@`localhost` identified by '<password>';
          CREATE USER cloud@`%` identified by '<password>';

-         GRANT ALL ON cloud.* to cloud@`localhost`;
+         -- Grant all privileges to the cloud user on the databases GRANT ALL ON cloud.* to cloud@`localhost`;
          GRANT ALL ON cloud.* to cloud@`%`;

          GRANT ALL ON cloud_usage.* to cloud@`localhost`;
          GRANT ALL ON cloud_usage.* to cloud@`%`;

-         GRANT process ON *.* TO cloud@`localhost`;
+         -- Grant process list privilege for all other databases GRANT process ON *.* TO cloud@`localhost`;
          GRANT process ON *.* TO cloud@`%`;